Start here

 The suggested citation for each project is visible in the Metadata tab when viewing a survey site, helping users properly credit the original data source.

-Getting Data from MERMAID (via API)
+Getting data from MERMAID (via API)

 MERMAID provides programmatic access to its entire dataset via an Application Programming Interface (API).
 This API is the backbone of all MERMAID tools—including MERMAID Collect, MERMAID Explore, and the MERMAID R package mermaidr—and can also be used directly for building custom tools, dashboards, or workflows.